Showing search results for ""

 You may be interested in big picture aspects of the District Plan like outstanding landscapes, or just what you can and can’t do on your property – subdividing, building a new garage or deck, or starting a home business.

 The Proposed District Plan was notified on 28 May 2021.
 The submission period was open until 6 August 2021.
-Now that we have received submissions and further submissions, we are moving on to the next stages in the District Plan process.

 To help explain the provisions of the Proposed District Plan, five key themes have been developed.
 Click here to read about the key themes.